yellowbean/absbox-doc/docs/source/modeling.rst

 - `Closing Date`:  after `Closing Date` belongs to the SPV
 - `Settle Date`: Bond start to accrue interest after `Settle Date`.
 - `First Pay Date`: First execution of payment waterfall
+- `stated` : legal maturity date of the deal.
+- `poolFeq` : describle the dates that collect cashflow from pool
+- `payFeq` : describle the dates that distribution funds to fees and bonds.

 .. code-block:: python